Updated January 19, 2023

 (5) If issue is not detected, scale the attack until issues are observed

 (6) Learn, make improvements and automate experiments to run continuously

-Chaos engineering leverages observability to discover and overcome system weaknesses.
+Leverage observability to discover and overcome system weaknesses.
 Without observability, there is no chaos engineering.
 Organizations need to focus on building a culture of observing systems.
 It’s no longer about writing code.
 It’s all about adopting processes to build resilient systems.
-Introduction of continuous chaos in your DevOps CICD pipeline helps automating experiments and failure testing enabling detection, debugging and fixing issues more proactively.
-The practice of chaos engineering observability will improve confidence in the system, enable faster deployments, prioritize business KPIs and drive auto healing of systems.
-Use of AI/ML will aid in building observability patterns and antipatterns by close monitoring of system and user behaviour over a period of time.
-The hypothesis developed over these patterns and antipatterns can help auto heal the systems.
+Introducing continuous chaos in your DevOps CI/CD pipeline helps automate experiments and failure testing, enabling detection, debugging and fixing issues more proactively.
+The practice of chaos engineering observability will improve confidence in the system, enable faster deployments, prioritize business KPIs and drive the auto-healing of systems.
+The use of AI/ML will aid in building observability patterns and antipatterns by close monitoring of system and user behavior over a period of time.
+The hypothesis developed over these patterns and antipatterns can help auto-heal the systems.